PRTG Manual: Monitoring via SNMP

 Keep in mind that SNMP v1 and v2c are no secure protocols, so you should not use them on the internet or with data connections that are not secure.
 Only SNMP v3 supports encryption.

 To better understand and set up SNMP sensors, you might want to learn more about the principles of object identifiers (OID) and Management Information Base (MIB) files.

 For more information about this topic, see the Knowledge Base: How do SNMP, MIBs and OIDs work?

 For an overview and details about all SNMP sensors, see section List of Available Sensor Types.

-PRTG supports three versions of the Simple Network Management Protocol (SNMP) protocol: version 1, version 2c, and version 3.
+PRTG supports three versions of the SNMP protocol: version 1, 2c, and 3.

 This is the oldest and most basic version of SNMP.